JayanathP/aps-tutorial-postman/ModelDerivative_01/instructions/task-1.md

     ![Successful authentication](../images/t1_tutorial_01_task1-authenticate_successfull.png "Successful authentication")

 Postman saves the Access Token in the Postman environment variable `access_token`.
-Postman will pick up the Access Token from this variable for all subsequent requests, eliminating the need for you to repeatedly specify the value of the token.
+Postman will pick up the Access Token from this variable for all subsequent requests.
 The token remains valid for one hour.
-If the token expires, you must obtain a fresh token by sending an `authenticate` request to APS once again.
+If the token expires, you must obtain a fresh token by sending this request to APS once again.

 [:rewind:](../readme.md "readme.md") [:arrow_backward:](before_you_begin.md "Previous task") [:arrow_forward:](task-2.md "Next task")